Stan Smith (American Dad!)

-Stanford Leonard "Stan" Smith is a fictional character and the title character protagonist of the animated television series American Dad!.
+Stan Smith is the title character and the main protagonist of the animated television series American Dad!.
 He is voiced by the series' co-creator and executive producer, Seth MacFarlane.
+His full name has been inconsistently given as Stanford, Stanley, and Staniel, but by far his most commonly given full name is simply Stan.

 Stan is the patriarch of the Smith family.
 As the family's breadwinner, he works for the Central Intelligence Agency.
-Although he once held the position of a case officer at the CIA, he is also weapons expert for this agency.
+Although he once held the position of a case officer at the CIA, he is also a weapons expert for this agency.
 Stan often makes the mistake of applying the same extreme measures suited and used for his job in his personal life and with his family.

-Stan is portrayed as drastic, endangering, rash, insensitive, inconsiderate, dog-eat-dog, racist, and very masculine.
+Stan is portrayed as drastic, reckless, insensitive, competitive, racist, and very masculine.
 In the series he is emphasized as a conservative Republican.
 Stan has an exaggeratedly large chin, which has been described satirically as a "Jay Leno jaw".
-He usually wears a blue suit with a lapel pin that is a simplified version of the U.S. flag, consisting of three red and white stripes and a blue square.
+He usually wears a blue suit with a lapel pin that is a simplified version of the American flag, consisting of three red and white stripes and a blue square.

 Although he has all of these traits, he is shown to deeply care for his family (despite the different traits between them).
 He is shown to say that "you're right" to family members to show that he cares and listens to them.
 In the episode "I'm Dreaming of a White Porsche Christmas" he doesn't like his alternate universe family.